Orange zest twist

 Read about cocktail measures and measuring.

-Made with an Old Tom gin with amplified botanicals and minimal sugar (some are way too sweet) produces a spiritous and, if you hit the right dilution, tasty and complex cocktail.
+Made with an Old Tom gin with amplified botanicals and minimal sugar (some are way too sweet) this is a spiritous and, if you hit the right dilution, tasty and complex cocktail.

 Adapted from a recipe in Jacques Straub's 1914 book Drinks.
 The proportions are exactly as per his recipe but Straub calls for his Alaska to be shaken rather than stirred.